List of Most Successful Businesses and Startups in Australia

 As of 2016, 99Designs was achieving 50 percent year-over-year growth in its 1-to-1 Projects service, which accounted for 15 percent of all its revenue.

 The company became profitable in 2017, and in February 2018, reported $60 million a year in revenue.

-Waddle, a Sydney based startup, is an accounting platform that provides easy and fast access to working capital for Australian businesses through their software.
+Waddle, a Sydney-based startup, is an accounting platform that provides easy and fast access to working capital for Australian businesses through its software.